mjhea0/thinkful-mentor/jinja/readme.md

   </html>
   ```

   Save this as *template.html* in the templates directory.
 Notice the template tags.
-Can you guess the outpit before you run the app?
+Can you guess the output before you run the app?

 5. Run the app:
   ```sh